microsoft/BuildTourHack/stories/2/213_AddUwp.md

 We are now going to start adding Windows 10 UWP APIs to our app in order to find the AppX folder's install location and in later tasks to add new Windows 10 features to our app.

-* Add a new C# class to theMicrosoft.Knowzy.Common UwpHelpers project.
+* Add a new C# class to theMicrosoft.Knowzy.UwpHelpers project.
 Name the file AppFolders.cs.

 * Add the following code to AppFolders.cs.
 This code uses methods from the Windows 10 UWP API